 Sara is a researcher in the National Perinatal Epidemiology Centre (NPEC), in Ireland, working on national perinatal clinical audits and related research.
 She works on the NPEC’s “Severe Maternal Morbidity” annual clinical audit and the “Very Low Birth Weight Infant” audit (carried out in partnership with the Vermont Oxford Network).

 Sara’s portfolio includes both qualitative and quantitative research.
 She has a PhD in Psychosocial Occupational Health and an MSc. in Occupational Health, both awarded by the School of Public Health in University College Cork.
 Currently, she is involved in various research projects related to maternal morbidities, patient and maternal well-being, quality improvement of care, maternity safety climate and staff well-being.

-Jonathan M. Snowden is Assistant Professor of Epidemiology at the Oregon Health & Science University-Portland State University School of Public Health.
+Jonathan M. Snowden, PhD, is Associate Professor of Epidemiology at the Oregon Health & Science University-Portland State University School of Public Health.
 His areas of expertise are causal inference, childbirth, maternal health, racial health inequities, and queer health.

 Ellen Tilden, PhD, CNM, FACNM is an Assistant Professor in the School of Nursing, Department of Nurse-Midwifery and School of Medicine, Department of Obstetrics and Gynecology at Oregon Health and Science University in Portland, OR.
 Ellen studies models of prenatal care, latent labor and labor progress, and maternity care systems- including birth setting.